- Getting Started

 It all started when I was barely a teenager taking photos at Fenway Park with an inexpensive film camera.
 I asked my father why the photos were blurry and why I could not see the baseball players up close.
 He bought me a 35mm film camera for my 16th birthday and taught me the meaning of finesse and how to care for expensive equipment.
 I took vacation photos through the years and started supplementing my film photos with digital snapshots in 2003 and ultimately switched over to digital SLR when I returned from serving in the war in Afghanistan in 2007.

-I took some workshops to improve in more recent times and tinkered with editing.
-I sought out the help of a friend to step up that editing skill and established my website in 2013 which I will continue to grow.
+I established my website in 2013 and launched the JMelPhoto business in 2015.
 What does "JMel" mean?
 A colleague started referring to me as "JMel", which is shorthand for Jennifer Mellone.

 My photography style is simple.
 I start with pure subjects and strive to enhance my images without making drastic changes.
 Continuous learning and improvement is my goal for photography and anything else in life for that matter.
 I focus on photographing the places where I am the most relaxed or intrigued by the uniqueness, joy, and beauty of my surroundings.
-The Northern California coast, mountains, and wine country are among my favorite photographic themes.
-It gets me out and about in the fresh air with my husband.
+I love to get out and about in the fresh air with my husband.
 Sharing photos is like sharing a meal that I am proud to serve with “the good things” - people, conversation, food, and wine - where memories are created and preserved.

-In April 2014, one of my photos of the Big Sur Pfeiffer Beach Arch ("Whitewater and Light through the Arch") won Honorable Mention in a Big Sur photo contest held at Carmel Visual Arts in Carmel, CA. Their website: http://www.carmelvisualarts.com/
+2. In April 2014, one of my photos of the Big Sur Pfeiffer Beach Arch ("Whitewater and Light through the Arch") won Honorable Mention in a Big Sur photo contest held at Carmel Visual Arts in Carmel, CA.

 See my "Honors and Publications" Gallery to view the aforementioned photos, which are not for sale.